 - Storms which form in the Indian and south Pacific Oceans are called Cyclones - These often affect India, Bangladesh, Sri Lanka and islands in the region.
 Cyclones most regularly occur from October to May.

 - Storms which form in the northwest Pacific Ocean are called Typhoons - These often affect the Philippines and other islands in the region, but some storms occasionally reach as far as Japan and China.
 Typhoons occur throughout the year.

-The strength of tropical cyclones is classified on different scales according to region, an example of which is the Saffir-Simpson Scale that classifies hurricanes.
+The strength of storms is classified on different scales according to region, an example of which is the Saffir-Simpson Scale that classifies hurricanes.
 It uses five levels to indicate the intensity of wind in the storm, with Category 5 being the strongest; a storm which exceeds 252 km per hour.
 Other regions also classify storms by wind intensity and use scales ranging from five to seven categories.

-Observations from space have been used monitor tropical cyclones since the 1960s, and with decades of experience and study to call upon, scientists can use spaceborne data to track the formation and progress of storms.
+Observations from space have been used monitor storms since the 1960s, and with decades of experience and study to call upon, scientists can use spaceborne data to track the formation and progress of storms.
 Satellite can be used to reveal changes in the structure of the storm, the wind speed and the patterns of clouds around the eye; the intensity may also be witnessed in the affect on waves around the storm and data can be used to measure the sea surface temperature and sea surface height.
-Optical and radar imagery may also be used in the aftermath of a tropical cyclone to assess the situation on the ground, providing key information to first responders.
+Optical and radar imagery may also be used in the aftermath of a storm to assess the situation on the ground, providing key information to first responders.

 Damage assessment of eastern Nuku-alofa, Tongatapu Island